 For a look specifically at laceration injuries, Summit offers Hand Safety: Lacerations, which addresses OSHA 29 CFR 1910.138.
 Lacerations can range in severity from a small cut to the amputation of fingers or the entire hand.
 To avoid these types of workplace injuries, this program covers:

 - Engineering controls

 - Safe work practices

 - First aid procedures

-For more construction safety courses that will help protect your teams and keep you in compliance, check out the complete HSI catalog.
-Who knows, your workers’ safe hands might just give you a big round of applause.
+For more construction occupational safety courses that will help protect your teams and keep you in compliance, check out the complete HSI catalog.
+Who knows, your construction workers’ safe hands might just give you a big round of applause.